top of page

 3_edited.jpg

-As an academic of sustainable business, my research program is about social change agency (e.g., Emirbayer and Mische, 1998), and focuses on the implementation of corporate social responsibility and corporate sustainability initiatives in emerging markets, especially in South and Southeast Asia.
+My research program focuses on social change agency (Emirbayer and Mische, 1998), with a particular emphasis on the implementation of corporate social responsibility (CSR) and social sustainability initiatives for worker rights.

 REFERENCES